-Travis Mayor is the award-winning Portland personal injury lawyer ready to go to battle on behalf of injured Oregonians and their families.
+Travis Mayor is an award-winning Portland personal injury lawyer ready to go to battle on behalf of injured Oregonians and their families.
 From the moment you meet with Travis, you will notice this is not your typical law firm.
-Built on a reputation of tenacity, diligence, and extremely thorough representation, he founded Mayor Law, LLC and carefully accepts a limited number of clients so he can focus his experience and energy in obtaining the best results for you.
+Built on a reputation of tenacity, diligence, and extremely thorough representation, Travis carefully considers every individual case so he can focus his experience and energy on obtaining the best results for his clients.
 When you are his client, your needs are top priority.

 Defendants and their insurance companies know that Travis is willing and prepared to go to trial, so clients often receive higher settlements that are produced faster than most law firms who are not prepared to litigate.

 Travis handles each and every case personally, so throughout the process, you will always know you have a dedicated attorney working hard for you.

 For over a decade, Travis has been solving clients’ personal injury and accident problems both in the courtroom and in settlement negotiations with great success.

 A native Oregonian raised in a family of respected attorneys, Travis carries on the tradition of practicing law and learned very early the importance of serving clients with wise legal analysis, advice, representation, and advocacy.

 Graduating first in his class with summa cum laude honors, Travis earned his law degree in 2005 from the University of the District of Columbia, David A. Clarke School of Law in Washington, D.C., ranked by U.S. News and World Report as one of the best law schools in the country for clinical education.
 He won his first jury trial as a second-year law student, and served as the Editor-in-Chief of the Law Review.
 As an undergraduate, Travis earned a Bachelor of Science degree in Business Administration from Oregon State University.